mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 “I will!
 I’ll see you later!”

 Coming out to Gyuna was one of the hardest things I did the past school year.
 But a feeling of relief came over me.
-I remembered Kent and Chris telling me how hard it must have been not coming out to anyone, and maybe that feeling of relief came from an unknown burden that had been lifted from my shoulders.
-I don't like to think about what the past school year would've been like if I hadn't come out to her.
+I remembered Kent and Chris telling me how hard it must have been not coming out to anyone, and maybe that feeling of relief came from an unknown burden that had been lifted from my shoulders.  <u>I don't like to think about what the past school year would've been like if I hadn't come out to her.</u>

 ## Section 5